qcjxberin/SharpRUDP/README.md

 Created by Alemar Osorio (DARKGuy).

-This library is dual-licensed, you can either use it GPL or if you want to get money off an app using it or use it commercially, please contact me at darkguy2k8@gmail.com, I'm sure we can arrange something, I don't bite! :D
+This library is dual-licensed, you can either use it GPL or if you want to get money off an app using it or use it commercially then please contact me at darkguy2k8@gmail.com, I'm sure we can arrange something, I don't bite! :D